devonz1/DevonGibson/README.md

  I am From Los Angeles California I enjoy building things and learning and progressing day by day  .
 I have built multiple projects Using React and  Javascript You can check out my Github If you Like .
-Thanks For visiting my profile .
+Thanks For visiting my profile . feel Free to message me on linkedin if Youd Like I love meeting other fellow Software developers .